skycoin/docs/content/dev-docs/guides/p2p_network.md

 ![Second ANNB Message Sent During IBD](/img/en-ibd-annb2.svg)

-The cycle will repeat until the IBD node is synced to the tip of the longest block chain.
+The cycle will repeat until the IBD node is synced to the tip of the longest blockchain.
 At that point, the node will accept blocks sent through the regular block broadcasting described in a later subsection.